New Sophomore Curriculum

 Northeastern's Reality: The Future is Now

 Our dedicated faculty have devoted many semesters toward our vision of revolutionary introductory courses.
-The last element required to launch our new curriculum is integrated lecture + lab learning space.
-A functional lab environment will be completely integrated with lecture and discussion space.
-This new classroom will allow instructors to circulate among the students, thereby enabling an interactive and dynamic learning environment.
+The final stage of our new curriculum is the new integrated lecture + lab learning space.
+During summer 2014, the new functional lab environment has been completely integrated with lecture and discussion space.
+These new classrooms allow instructors to circulate among the students, thereby enabling an interactive and dynamic learning environment.

 “I strongly believe ECE is the most useful undergraduate degree in engineering, preparing students for success in professions as diverse as medicine, law, and business; for graduate study in engineering; or even for a career as an electrical or computer engineer.
 But as a discipline nationally, ECE still teaches our introductory courses in the same way they were taught 30 years ago.
 I am extremely proud of Northeastern ECE’s new introductory courses: they will allow our students to get an even better “running start” into their first co-op experience and into the upper levels of our course offerings, and it will get them “thinking like an engineer”—which is exactly what makes an ECE degree so valuable in the first place.”